trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server upgrade path/to/new/package.rpm [local_config_dir] [--nodeps]

-This command upgrades the Presto RPM on all of the nodes in the cluster to the RPM at ``path/to/new/package.rpm``, preserving the existing configuration on the cluster.
+This command upgrades the Trino RPM on all of the nodes in the cluster to the RPM at ``path/to/new/package.rpm``, preserving the existing configuration on the cluster.
 The existing cluster configuration is saved locally to local_config_dir (which defaults to a temporary folder if not specified).
 The path can either be absolute or relative to the current directory.

-This command can also be used to downgrade the Presto installation, if the RPM at ``path/to/new/package.rpm`` is an earlier version than the Presto installed on the cluster.
+This command can also be used to downgrade the Trino installation, if the RPM at ``path/to/new/package.rpm`` is an earlier version than the Trino installed on the cluster.

 Note that if the configuration files on the cluster differ from the